dchambers/composerjs/README.md

 ## Externally Updated Handlers

-Some handlers may need to indicate their need to be re-executed &mdash; for example if they receive data from external servers &mdash; and this can be done using `output.hasBeenUpdated()`.
+Some handlers may need to indicate their need to be re-executed &mdash; for example if they receive data from external servers &mdash; and this can be done using `output.markAsUpdated()`.
 For example, a `webSocketHandler` handler might be implemented as follows:

 ```js
 function webSocketHandler(server) {